andongfan/mlscript/doc/mls-codebase-doc.md

 The `inherit` helper methods deal with the inheritance clauses of the type definitions.
 The inheritance process starts with an empty record type as the initial `super` type.
 It inspects each parent, accumulates members of parents, and updates the `super` type on the way.
-For each parent, it can only be a mixin with possible mixin arguments.
+For each parent,
-If the typing context has the mixin defined, it completes the type of the mixin and freshens each type variable of the mixin, as each mixin's type should be constrained differently at different use-sites.
+if it is a mixin, and the typing context has that mixin defined, it completes the type of the mixin and freshens each type variable of the mixin, as each mixin's type should be constrained differently at different use-sites.
 Then, two subtyping constraints are generated: the current `super` type and the final